Mastering Vendor Analysis: A Comprehensive Guide to Enhancing Your Procurement Strategy

 IT prioritizes security, Finance wants the lowest cost, and Business Units need fast implementation.
 These conflicts surface late, derailing vendor selection.

 Solution: Run a stakeholder alignment workshop before the RFP launches.
-We use a simple exercise: each stakeholder group ranks criteria importance independently, then the team negotiates a unified weighting.
+Have each stakeholder group rank criteria importance independently, then the team negotiates a unified weighting.
 Surface conflicts early when you can adjust RFP requirements, not after you've spent weeks evaluating proposals.

 Implementing a Robust Vendor Analysis Framework